Primary Secretory Otitis Media (PSOM)

 "CKCS eardrums should always be evaluated.
 If PSOM is suspected, a high-magnification eardrum examination may require referral.
 PSOM can be asymptomatic in CKCSs, in which case myringotomy is not required; however, the owner should be educated to take appropriate steps if signs are displayed.
 The Take-Home: CKCSs often have a genetic defect of their eustachian tube that results in PSOM, which may be asymptomatic.
 Bulging eardrum and ear pain are typical of PSOM in CKCSs.
 PSOM should be differentiated from SM via eardrum evaluation and MRi (if necessary).
 Myringotomy can relieve PSOM signs.
 Antibiotics will not be helpful.
 Periodic treatment is required."

 February 2013: UK researchers find PSOM is progressive in cavaliers and will not cure itself.
 In a February 2013 report in Veterinary Journal, a team of UK researchers (S. J. McGuinness, E. J. Friend, S. P. Knowler, N. D. Jeffery, C. Rusbridge) examined repeat MRIs (two each) of 34 cavalier King Charles spaniels for PSOM*.
 (See a September 2010 entry on this same study.)
 At the first scan, 23 of the CKCSs had no effusion, 10 had unilateral effusion, and 1 had bilateral effusion.
 They found that, from the first to the second MRI, 26.5% had progressed from no PSOM to unilateral or bilateral PSOM, or from unilateral to bilateral.
 None of the 11 dogs which had PSOM at the time of the first MRI had resolved themselves.
 Significantly, none of the affected cavaliers in this study displayed any symptoms of pain associated with the PSOM.
-The authors suggest that, "it is possible that the clinical signs [discomfort symptoms] seen in these [earlier reported] cases could be explained by undiagnosed syringomyelia."* The authors refer to the condition as "otitis media with effusion" (OME) because none of the dogs evidenced any associated pain.
+The authors suggest that, "it is possible that the clinical signs [discomfort symptoms] seen in these [earlier reported] cases could be explained by undiagnosed syringomyelia."

 The researchers conclude: